-During the 2021 fiscal year, we were named for the 18h year as one of Canada's 50 best corporate citizens, as well as being placed for the first time in the world's 100 most sustainable corporations, as determined by Corporate Knights.
+During the 2022 fiscal year, we were named for the 19th year as one of Canada's 50 best corporate citizens, as well as being ranked as the most sustainable packaging corporation globally, as determined by Corporate Knights.
 This ranking is established by measuring a broad range of environmental, social and governance indicators.
 For a number of years, we have tracked our fuel and electricity use and have calculated the associated greenhouse gas emissions, reporting our results to the Carbon Disclosure Project ("CDP") since 2006.
-In 2021, TC Transcontinental also reported for the ninth year to the CDP on forest risk commodities.
+In 2022, TC Transcontinental also reported to the CDP on forest risk commodities.

 To emphasize our commitment as a good corporate citizen, in 2020 we joined the United Nations Global Compact, a voluntary initiative through which signatory companies commit to aligning their approach to social responsibility with universal principles relating to human rights, labour standards and environmental protection.
-In June 2021, we also tabled our 2020 Corporate Social Responsibility Progress Report, which presents headway made as per the 11 main objectives identified in our 2019-2021 Corporate Social Responsibility Plan, named Acting Together.
-Our 2020 Corporate Social Responsibility Progress Report and our 2019-2021 Corporate Social Responsibility Plan are both available on the Corporation's website (www.tc.tc).
+In June 2022, we tabled our 2021 Corporate Social Responsibility Progress Report, which presents headway made as per the 11 main objectives identified in our 2019-2021 Corporate Social Responsibility Plan, named Acting Together.
+We also launched our new 2025 Corporate Social Responsibility Plan named Building our Future, reflecting our commitment to building a sustainable and prosperous future.
+This new plan focuses on five major themes that will guide the Corporation's actions over the next four years: greener growth, an inclusive and safe environment, innovation and sustainable products, community involvement, and responsible governance and business practices.
+Our 2021 Corporate Social Responsibility Progress Report, our 2019-2021 Corporate Social Responsibility Plan and our 2025 Corporate Social Responsibility Plan are available on the Corporation's website (www.tc.tc).